Kate H

 Kate Holden

 Kate has worked with CCMI since 2009.
 She has an MSc in Sustainable Development and over 20 years experience as a marketing and communications professional.
-Kate and her team manage the grant writing, donor management, fundraising, communications and strategic advancement for CCMI – everything is done in house.
+She is currently a PhD candidate at the University of Exeter, looking at youth, media, and ocean stewardship.
+Kate and her team manage the grant writing, donor management, fundraising, communications, and strategic advancement for CCMI – everything is done in house.

 IMG_3907